Solvability and uniqueness criteria for generalized Sylvester-type equations: Some corollaries

-Finally, if we are in case (C5), at least one of 1--4 in the statement holds, and we are done.
+Finally, if we are in case (C5), \cite[Cor.
+12]{di16} guarantees that at least one of $A,B,C,D$ is invertible and thus at least one of (a)--(d) in the statement holds, and we are done.

-To prove the converse, let us assume that any of 1--4 in the statement holds.
-Then, reversing the previous arguments, we can conclude that at least one of the situations 1--3 in the statement of Theorem \ref{thm:main} occurs, and Theorem \ref{thm:main} implies that \eqref{gensylv} has a unique solution, for any right-hand side. \end{proof}
+To prove the converse, let us assume that any of (a)--(d) in the statement holds.
+Then, reversing the previous arguments and using \eqref{eq:rev}, we can conclude that at least one of the situations (i)--(iii) in the statement of \cite[Th.
+3]{dipr} occurs, and \cite[Th.
+3]{dipr} implies that \eqref{gensylv} has a unique solution, for any right-hand side.